“A witty saying proves nothing.” — François-Marie Arouet, a.k.a. ‘Voltaire’ (1694-1778)

 “Justice is what love looks like in public, just like tenderness is what love feels like in private.” — Cornel West

 “Nemo enim fere saltat sobrius, nisi forte insanit.”
-(No one dances sober, unless he is insane.) — Marcus Tullius Cicero, Pro Murena vi.13, 64BCE.
+(No one dances sober, unless insane.) — Marcus Tullius Cicero, Pro Murena vi.13, 64BCE.
 He was discussing the ramifications of a political insult from Cato, who called a consul a “dancer”.

 “I will follow the right side even to the fire, but excluding the fire if I can.” — Michel de Montaigne